eShine Boat Care

 Comment from Alberta boater (July 2008)

 Just brought in a boat from Great Falls to Calgary and was amazed at how easy smooth it went.
 You have to do your homework and your site was great resource.
 The border was simple as I had my "titles" and "bills of sale" for boat and trailer along with the appropriate compliance tag on the trailer.
 I was done in 15 minutes.
 Just finished the RIV inspection at C-Tire so I am essentially done.
 Went to the Federal Government (Harry Hays Building, Calgary) and got my pleasure craft [licence].
 They processed it on the spot and gave me my new Alberta licence numbers.
 That took about 20 minutes in total, mostly waiting in line.
 The only interesting part my insurer.
 They wanted VIN's or Serial #'s for boat, trailer and engine.
-They needed to insure all three seperately.
-Not a big deal however didn't realize they seperated out the engine on a stern drive boat.
+They needed to insure all three separately.
+Not a big deal however didn't realize they separated out the engine on a stern drive boat.
 Thanks Pat for your site.
 I saved a ton and the process was easy!

-Comment from John from Ontario (September 2008)
+Comment from John from Ontario (Sept.
+2008)

 Importing the boat was a simple process, a little stressful, but worth it.
 Bought a 2004 Ski Nautique with a trailer from Tennessee.
 Ensured all Serial Numbers, H.I.N. and V.I.N.s match.
 Had proof of funds and payment.
 I used travelers cheques with receipts.
 Declared everything and as my mother told me, honesty is always the best policy.
 Armed with Certificates of Origin, separate bills of sale for both the boat and trailer, and a letter confirming there is no lien on the boat from the owner, customs took 10 minutes.
 Know the date of manufacture for the trailer.
 I drove with no plate to get the trailer to the Canadian Border, and after that, the RIV paper work is good for 45 days on the Canadian side.
 (I did have a trailer plate in the car for a homemade trailer just in case, but many states do not have a requirement for a plate on trailers.)
 Liability insurance for the trip back into Canada is provided by your auto policy generally, but the boat is not covered for an at-fault loss, i.e. you drive off the road and crash.
 Insurance for this can be purchased separately from most insurance brokers for about $250.
 I did not stop to report at U.S. Customs.
 No Compliance Certificate is required.
-All that is needed is to get license through Service Canada and complete the RIV with Canadian Tire.
+All that is needed is to get licence through Service Canada and complete the RIV with Canadian Tire.
 Thanks to all who provided information on this page.
 It is an excellent resource and was a determining factor that gave me the confidence I needed in the process to make the journey.

-Comment about importing New Hampshire boat/trailer (September 2008)
+Comment about importing New Hampshire boat/trailer (Sept.
+2008)

 First things first.
 Thank you Pat for this website and to all the contributors for taking the time for contributing your experiences.